Infectious Diseases Fellowship - FAQs

 Very infrequently (once or twice per year in the entire program), a fellow may be called in from home to see an acutely ill patient (often a patient with malaria), but no one spends the night in the hospital.

-Do fellows go to national or international conference?
+Do fellows go to national or international conferences?

 Yes!
 Fellows are encouraged to submit their work to conferences.
 Travel funding preference is given to those fellows with accepted cases, posters, or presentations.